Tojikan/znz-roll20/docs/p4a-weapon-fields.md

 A damage dice might look like

-1d6
+- 1d6
-1d6+2
+- 1d6+2
-1d6+2>3 (3 damage minimum)
+- 1d6+2>3 (3 damage minimum)

 ### Crit Bonus ###

 Crit bonus determines how many additional damage dice to add if your weapon crits (roll a natural 10 or higher).
 This bonus is *additive*.
-Meaning you roll the original damage dice and then roll an additional times equal to the bonus.
-Note that this doesn't apply to a roll bonus but only to the dice itself.
+Meaning you roll the original damage dice and then roll an additional times equal to the bonus. **Note that this doesn't apply to a roll bonus but only to the dice itself**.

 Example: